piotek8/Langchain_Ask_App_update/readme.md

 pip install -r requirements.txt
 ```

-You will also need to change your OpenAI API key to the `.env` file in `source_code` folder.
+You will also need to paste your OpenAI API key and create the `.env` file in `source_code` folder.

 ```
 OPENAI_API_KEY = "your_api_key_from_openai"